dnsue01/Sinestesia/README.md

 ## 💾 Database

-**SQL Database**: The application uses an SQL database to store user information, training sessions, performance metrics, and uploaded images.
+**SQL Database**: The application uses an SQL database to store user information, training sessions, performance metrics, and uploaded images and songs.